dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 [Linux Kernel 2.6.22 < 3.9 (x86/x64) - 'Dirty COW /proc/self/mem' Race Condition Privilege Escalation (SUID Method) - Linux local Exploit](https://www.exploit-db.com/exploits/40616)

-The popular Linux kernel exploit **"Dirty COW"** should be listed.
+The popular Linux kernel exploits **"Dirty COW"** should be listed.
 Exploit code for Dirty COW can be found at **/home/user/tools/kernel-exploits/dirtycow/c0w.c**.
 It replaces the SUID file /usr/bin/passwd with one that spawns a shell.

-So after running the exploit if we use the passwd binary file we shoud get an root shell.
+So after running the exploit if we use the passwd binary file we should get a root shell.

 ![Running Kernal Exploit](images/thm-linux-privesc/exeuting-kernel-exploit.png)